Skip to main content

 • Floor operations + service standards

-• Holding the Managing Partner seat pre-open
+• Co-Founder + Managing Partner — locked pre-open

 05 · The Round